-It is up to student discretion what topic you discuss in your weekly meeting with your peer.
+It is up to student discretion what topic is discussed in the weekly meetings with assigned peers.
 As the client, it is your job to make sure that you have some topic to discuss with your partner.
 You may choose to develop a persona for this activity but your persona must be consistent across all practice sessions.
 A topic you choose should have a minimum of emotional content (i.e., frustration, excitement, embarrassment, anger, happiness, etc.) for your partner to practice applying counseling skills.
 Students may discuss personal issues/experiences if they choose but the issues/experiences should be surface level not a major issue/experience that is something you would seek professional counseling for (i.e., marriage/relationship breakdown/divorce, psychosis issues, personal traumatic experiences, etc.).

-3. Mock Practice Sessions
+3. Mock Sessions